ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 School counselors play a critical role in supporting social/emotional development as they:

-• Collaborate with classroom teachers to provide the school counseling curriculum to all students through direct instruction, team-teaching or providing lesson plans for learning activities or units in classrooms aimed at social/ emotional development (ASCA, 2019)
+• Collaborate with classroom teachers to provide school counseling lessons to all students through direct instruction, team-teaching or providing lesson plans for learning activities or units in classrooms aimed at social/ emotional development (ASCA, 2019).

-• Know and utilize counseling theories to inform both direct and indirect services providing support to K–12 students’ social/emotional development
+• Use counseling theories that are effective in a school setting to inform both direct and indirect student services supporting K–12 students’ social/emotional development.

 Summary